Probing Purely Inelastic Scalar Dark Matter Across Colliders and Gravitational Wave Observatories: Acknowledgments

 \section{Acknowledgments}

 The work of J.G is supported by the Postdoctoral Fellowship Program (Grade C) of China Postdoctoral Science Foundation under Grant No. GZC20252775.
-The work of J.L. is supported by the National Science Foundation of China under Grant No. 12235001 and No. 12475103.
+The work of J.L. is supported by the National Science Foundation of China under Grant No. 12235001, No. 12475103 and State Key Laboratory of Nuclear Physics and Technology under Grant No. NPT2025ZX11.
 The work of X.P.W. is supported by National Science Foundation of China under Grant No. 12375095, and the Fundamental Research Funds for the Central Universities.
 J.L. and X.P.W. thank the Asia Pacific Center for Theoretical Physics (APCTP), Pohang, Korea, for their hospitality during the focus program [APCTP-2025-F01], from which this work greatly benefited.
 J.L. and X.P.W. also thank the Mainz Institute for Theoretical Physics (MITP) of the PRISMA+ Cluster of Excellence (Project ID 390831469) for its hospitality and partial support during the completion of this work.
 We also acknowledge with appreciation the valuable discussions and insights provided by the members of the Collaboration of Precision Testing and New Physics.